ahnaf-zamil/shikamaru-bot/README.md

 pip install -r requirements.txt
 ```

 You would have to create a `config.ini` file and then fill it according to the `config.example.ini` file.
 Also make a new environment variable called `TOKEN` and put your bot's token there.
+You also need to make an account at [Imgflip](https://imgflip.com) becuase this bot is using their API for the meme generation commands.
+Store your Imgflip username and password in two environment variables called ``IMGFLIPUSER`` and ``IMGFLIPPASS`` because making an API request to their API will require you to use your Imgflip username and password.

 Then run the bot using